verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 ---
 ## Troubleshooting Application Deployment
 During application deployment the `oam-kubernetes-runtime` and `verrazzano-application-operator` cooperate through the generation and update of Kubernetes resources.
-The `oam-kubernetes-runtime` processes the `ApplicationConfiguration` and `Component` resources provided by the user and generates workload and trait instance resources.
+The `oam-kubernetes-runtime` processes the `ApplicationConfiguration` and `Component` resources provided by the user and generates workload and trait resources.
-The verrazzano-application-operator processes Verrazzano specific workload and trait instance resources.
+The `verrazzano-application-operator` processes Verrazzano specific workload and trait resources.
 These are then used to generate additional child and related resources.

 Troubleshooting application deployments should follow three general steps.